 - Finally, we can collect the earthworms after their aggregation towards the spot.

-The vermiculture is a method of producing vermicompost, which can be achieved by the construction of either compost pit or compost bed.
+Vermiculture is a method of producing vermicompost, which can be achieved by constructing either a compost pit or a compost bed.

-It can be constructed in a backyard or field that is usually carried out in a cemented pit.
-The recommended size of the pit is 5X5X3 feet but can vary with the volume of biomass and agricultural waste.
+It can be constructed in a backyard or field and usually carried out in a cemented pit.
+The recommended size of the pit is 5X5X3 feet, which may vary relative to the volume of biomass and agricultural waste.
 The ditch is generally covered with the thatched grasses, dry leaves, twigs etc.

-Compost pit is usually a non-preferred method because of aeration and drainage problems.
-To prevent the entry of ants from attacking the earthworms, the water column should be in the centre of parapet wall of compost pit.
+Compost pit is usually a non-preferred method because it has aeration and drainage problems.
+To prevent the entry of ants from attacking the earthworms, the water column should be in the centre of the parapet wall of the compost pit.

-It also refers to as “Compost-bed” that prefers over the method of vermiculture through compost pit.
-To construct Vermibed, we need to do the following steps:
+It is recommended over the method of vermiculturing through compost pit.
+To construct vermibed, we need to follow the given steps:

-Step-3: It is the most crucial step that involves the addition of earthworms.
-Around 150 worms are added to the compost bed of area 2m X 1M X 0.75M with a thickness of 15-20cm.
+- Step-3: It is the most crucial step that involves the addition of earthworms.
+Around 150 worms are added to the 2m X 1M X 0.75M compost bed with a thickness of 15-20 cm.

-Step-4: Prepare the fourth layer by addressing some animal waste like cow dung, goat dung etc. Over this, add a layer of agro-waste like dry-leaves, wheat straws etc. up to a thickness of 5cm.
+- Step-4: Prepare the fourth layer by addressing some animal wastes like cow dung, goat dung etc. Over this, add a layer of agro-wastes like dry leaves, wheat straws etc., up to a thickness of 5 cm.

-Step-5: After the construction of Vermibed, continuous watering is needed for the next 30 days.
-During this step, we need to keep in mind that the feed must not be dry or soggy.
+- Step-5: Continuous watering is needed for the next 30 days after the construction of vermibed.
+We need to keep in mind that the feed must not be dry or soggy during this step.

-Step-6: Then, cover the Vermibed with either coconut leaves or old gunny bags instead of plastic, to avoid the heat trapment.
-This step also helps against the attack by birds.
+- Step-6: Afterwards, cover the vermibed with either coconut leaves or old gunny bags instead of plastic to avoid the heat trapment.
+This step prevents birds attack.

 After all these steps, turn over the organic debris via pickaxe or spade and allow regular watering.
 The production of humus-rich, granular and dark black coloured vermicompost usually takes 2-3 months.

-While packaging, the vermicompost is again sieved to ensure the elimination of any plant and animal remnants.
-Then the vermicompost is packaged into the laminated over sacs to avoid moisture loss and labelled with the brand’s name, nutritive facts, direction for use, market price etc. Finally, it is ready for the stage of marketing which targets over the people engaged in nurseries, farming, landscapers, gardeners etc.
+While packaging, sieve the vermicompost to ensure the elimination of any plant and animal remnants.
+Then, transfer the vermicompost into the laminated over sacs to avoid moisture loss and label it with the brand’s name, nutritive facts, direction for use, market price etc.

 Vermicomposting is an Eco-biotechnological method having diverse benefits and applications in the following fields:

-- Vermicompost improves the soil quality, structure and texture by providing a humus-rich environment.
+- Vermicompost improves the soil quality, soil structure and texture by providing a humus-rich environment.

-- It also nourishes and conditions the soil by increasing water holding capacity and aeration.
+- It also nourishes and conditions the soil by increasing the soil’s water-holding capacity and aeration.

-- Vermicompost prevents the soil from draught and soil-erosion.
+- Vermicompost prevents the soil from drought and soil erosion.

 - Unlike chemical fertilizers, it does not harm the soil microbiota.

-- Vermicompost promotes excellent growth of the plant by providing essential nutrients.
+- Vermicompost promotes the excellent growth of plants by providing essential nutrients.

-- It also helps in the germination and yield of the plant.
+- It also helps in the seed germination and yield of the plant.

 - Vermicompost minimizes the prevalence of crop diseases by the different agents like pests, bacteria, mould etc.

-- Vermicompost reduces land pollution, by converting bio-waste into plant’s usable material from being discharged into the landfills.
+- Vermicompost reduces land pollution by converting bio-waste into plant’s usable materials from being discharged into landfills.

-- It curtails the emission of greenhouse gases (Methane, nitric oxide, etc.) produced from the landfills.
+- It curtails the emission of greenhouse gases (methane, nitric oxide, etc.) produced from landfills.

 - It also reduces the demand for chemical fertilizers.

-- Vermicompost acts as a medium for providing a supplemental source of income by employing individuals in rural areas.
+- Vermicompost acts as a medium, providing a supplemental source of income by employing individuals in rural areas.